retest672/Funkin-Mic-d-Up-SC/README.md

 # All done!
 You should have been able to compile the whole mod now!
 What can you do now?
 Well, you can mod to your heart's desire!
 Since this mod is open-source, the creator loves seeing what other talented artists and programmers can make!
-Special thanks to the amazing group of dedicated people that are making the original game amazing, and the modding team for making this mod possible!<!--And the person who fixed this README.md-->
+Special thanks to the amazing group of dedicated people that are making the original game amazing, and the modding team for making the Mic'd up mod possible!<!--And the person who fixed this README.md-->

 <p align="center">
 	💖💖